ColinKennedy/auto_docstring/README.md

 ### 0.1

 - Add dict-comprehension syntax support
-- Allow docstrings with default args to include its default-arg as part of the docstring
-- Let the user customize how / where that default arg information is displayed
 - Allow the user to start docstrings on the next line + indentation, not the current line